 - 1. gzip: the standard GNU implementation of Lempel-Ziv (LZ77). - 2. pigz: a threaded version of gzip. - 3. bzip2: an implementation of Burrows-Wheeler block sorting (offers the possibility of recovery of undamage block). - 4. pbzip2: a threaded/parallel implementation of bzip2. - 5.
 Ibzip2: another threaded/parallel implementation of bzip2. - 6.
 Iz4: a "typically faster" implementation of LZ77 (favoring speed over compression ratio).
 Pushing to higher compression ratios significantly degrades performance. - 7.
-Izop: an implementation of LZ77 trading a hit in compression time for an improvement in decompression.
-The performance trade is not apparent for the file size in these tests. - 8. zstd: Also based on LZ77 and includes a parallel implementation.
-In addition there exist implementations/bindings for a wide variety of languages (including Python). - 9. zstd: zstd but with use of a pre-computed dictionary to obtain an improvement in speed and/or compression factor.
-Rigorous testing was not possible for this small set but performance was identical to the untrained algorithm if the full set was used both to train and then obtain benchmarks. - 10. xz: Based on the LZMA variant of LZ77.
-Good compression factors can be achieved but in order to get better performance some tuning will be necessary (see xz' below). - 11. xz': Used xz with an command line overide of -1 to obtain a factor of 10 in performance (speed) at a modest cost in compression factor.
+Izop: a separate implementation that trades a small hit in compression time for an improvement in decompression.
+The performance trade is not apparent at the file size being used in these tests. - 8. zstd: Also based on the LZ77 family and includes a parallel implementation.
+In addition this algorithm has implementations/bindings over a wide variety of languages (including Python).
+The usage of a pre-computed dictionary may offer improvement in speed/compression factor but rigorous testing was not possible for this small set (performance was identical to the untrained algorithm if the full set was used both to train and then obtain benchmarks). - 9. xz: